nuchs/toys/hangman/notes/notes2.md

 ```

 The checks at the beginning of the method cause a user's guess to be
-ignored if the game is over or they've already mae the guess.
+ignored if the game is over or they've already made the guess.
 I'm not
-happy about the way that this happens silently, given that this is a
+happy about the way that this happens silently.
+Given that this is a
-library it feels like it should be signalled tgo the caller and they
+library it feels like it should be signalled to the caller and they
 should be able to make a decision about what to do.

 In rust the way to do do this seems to be via error codes,
 specifically the Result type (which seems to be equivalent to Either
 type in Haskell).
-The Result type is an enuemration and can return one
+The Result type is an enumeration and can return one
 of two possibilities Ok along with a value if everything went well or
 Err and an error code if it didn't e.g.